scolladon/sfdx-git-delta/.github/ISSUE_TEMPLATE/issue.md

+---
+name: Log an issue
+about: Use this template for tracking new bugs.
+title: "[BUG NAME]"
+labels: bug
+assignees: scolladon
+---

 Issue verification check :

 [] does the current repository is fully deployable at the commit sha given to the from parameter of the command ?